SORMAS-Foundation/SORMAS-Docker/README.md

 ## Quick Start

-If you would like to set up a local instance for testing, follwo these instructions
+If you would like to set up a local instance for testing, follow these instructions

 ### Prerequisites